Archaeology: Climate change and archaeology

 As anthropogenic climate change affects our environment, projections show that there will be changes in rainfall with increased drought and desertification, increases in intensity and frequency of rainfall, increases in temperature (winter and summer), increases in both the temperature and frequency of heatwaves, rising sea levels, and warmer seas, ocean acidification and changes in oceanic currents.
 These climate drivers will result in changes to flora and fauna, and changes in ground conditions (both on and below the surface) and so will also affect archaeological deposits and structures, while human responses to the climate crisis will also impact archaeological sites.
 The archaeologist's knowledge and skills are relevant to supporting society in adapting to a changing climate and a low carbon future.
+Another effect of higher temperatures has been melting of glaciers and ice patches.
+This has led to the discovery of artifacts and bodies long buried in the ice, fostering the new field of glacial archaeology.

-Archaeological sites can be seen as habitats that supporting ecosystems and fulfil biodiversity goals.
+Archaeological sites can be seen as habitats that support ecosystems and fulfil biodiversity goals.

+AI in archaeology

+As artificial intelligence (AI) continues to influence scientific research, its application in archaeological studies has become increasingly significant.
+For instance, AI models have been utilized to identify archaeological remains in the Empty Quarter of the Arabian Peninsula.
+Additionally, AI technology has facilitated the discovery of 303 new geoglyphs in Nazca.